Master of Health Administration - Executive

 Two or more years healthcare experience preferred (or comparable professional work experience); one or more years of health care experience required.

+As a result of the COVID-19 pandemic, students applying for Summer 2020 will receive a waiver for the 3rd reference form.
 Three reference forms from individuals who can comment on the applicant’s professional background, academic capabilities, and motivation.
 Applicants provide the email address of 3 individuals on the application and the recommendation form is electronically sent to be completed.

 The following courses should be completed prior to starting the program: